ShadowPlague21/PodmanDeployToolkit/README.md

 ```bash
 podman-deploy build <service-name>
 ```
-- Analyzes the current project directory
+- Analyzes the current project directory with enhanced framework detection
-- Generates container configurations with AI
+- Generates container configurations with AI and Quadlet validation
-- Builds the Podman image
+- Builds the Podman image with Git hash tagging
-- Runs a 60-second stability check
+- Runs a 60-second stability check with proper container lifecycle management
 - Offers to save locally or ship to remote server (with configurable SSH port)

 When choosing remote deployment, you will be prompted for: